 The roll out of Bin-It 123 has been embedded, which further helped our carbon reduction and increased recycling rates by circa 5% year-on-year, placing us in the top 10% of recycling councils nationwide.
 The first of circa 500 new social and affordable homes were built and occupied.
 These were made offsite and put together on site using what is known as Modern Methods of Construction (MMC).
 Many more are either in the planning, construction or delivery phase which will make a significant difference to waiting lists.
-We continue our journey towards being net zero carbon, with the benefits of the new air and ground source heat pumps coming into operation, along with the new replacement electric vehicles within our operational fleet, and a greater number of EV charging usage and trees planted.
+We continue our journey towards being net vehicles within our operational fleet, and a greater number of EV charging usage and trees planted.